emu-russia/dmgcpu/decoder2.md

 # Decoder2

+Status: A double check of the correctness of the restored trees is required.

 ![locator_decoder2](/imgstore/locator_decoder2.png)

 Refines the decoded operation code and reduces the total number of outputs for Decoder3.
 Implemented as densely packed NOR trees.